nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-9.md

 ### The Farm

+1. Withdraw the following from Chests:
+   - Axe
+   - Watering Can
-1. Water crops.
+2. Water crops.
-2. Fell Trees until 8:00 am.
+3. Fell Trees until 8:00 am.
-3. Deposit your entire inventory into Chests.
+4. Deposit your entire inventory into Chests.
 Withdraw the following:
+   - Five Gold Bars
    - Fiberglass Rod
-4. Travel to the Blacksmith.
+5. Travel to the Blacksmith.

-### Blacksmith
+### Pelican Town

 1. Upgrade the Steel Pickaxe to the Gold Pickaxe for 10,000g.
 2. Travel to Pierre's General Store.

-### Pierre's General Store

-1. Purchase the Backpack upgrade for 2,000g.
+3. Purchase the Backpack upgrade for 2,000g.
-2. Travel to The Mountain fishing spot.
+4. Travel to The Mountain fishing spot.

 ### The Mountain

 1. Fish until 1:50 am.
 2. Deposit your entire inventory into the Chest.
-Withdraw the following:
-   - The most profitable item stacks as calculated by the spreadsheet
+Withdraw the most profitable item stacks as calculated by the spreadsheet.
 3. Pass out.

 ## Day's end